-- 14.17 Single Central Office redundancy with separate diverse fibre, diverse access to End User Premises and diverse access to a separate OFDF at a single Central Office requires 2 fibres from the End User Premises to a single Central Office with a separate manhole and OFDF at the Central Office and a second lead-in to the End User Premises.
-This option has the following characteristics: - 14.17.1 Each diverse fibre will have its own lead-in from a separate FAP to the ETP, OFDF or equivalent; - 14.17.2 Each diverse fibre will have its own manhole and entrance to a separate OFDF at the Central Office; - 14.17.3 Each Input Direct Fibre Access Service will be priced at the rate in the Price List; and - 14.17.4 Each fibre access service will have assured Service Levels.
-Enhanced Service Level Terms may be offered and charged for at the rate in the Price List. - 14.18 Where available, the diverse optical paths will be in separate fibre cable sheaths, have separate MOFDF termination shelves, and if requested, be in separate cable routes.
+- 20.17 Single Central Office redundancy with separate diverse fibre, diverse access to End User Premises and diverse access to a separate OFDF at a single Central Office requires 2 fibres from the End User Premises to a single Central Office with a separate manhole and OFDF at the Central Office and a second lead-in to End User Premises.
+This option has the following characteristics: - 20.17.1 Each diverse fibre will have its own lead-in from a separate FAP to the ETP, OFDF or equivalent; - 20.17.2 Each diverse fibre will have its own manhole and entrance to a separate OFDF at a single Central Office; - 20.17.3 Each fibre access service will be priced at the rate in the Price List; and - 20.17.4 Each fibre access service will have assured Service Levels.
+Enhanced Service Level Terms may be offered and charged for at the rate in the Price List. - 20.18 Where available, the diverse optical paths will be in separate fibre cable sheaths, have separate MOFDF termination shelves, and if requested, will be in separate cable routes. - 20.19 The diagram below shows single Central Office redundancy with diverse route, diverse access to End User Premises and diverse access to a separate OFDF at a single Central Office:

-14.19 The diagram below shows single Central Office redundancy with diverse route, diverse access to End User Premises and diverse access to a separate OFDF at a single Central Office.
+Dual Central Office redundancy with separate diverse fibre, diverse access to End User Premises and diverse access to a separate Central Office.